 Interstitial lung diseases (ILD) are characterized by a variable degree of inflammatory and fibrotic changes within the alveolar space and distal airways (bronchioles) [1].
 An inverse correlation exists between the extent of fibrosis and the possibility that an ILD is reversible.
-While the acute (inflammatory) type of extrinsic allergic alveolitis may resolve without sequelae (restitutio ad integrum), IPF is the prototypic fibrotic ILD with a progressive course, leading to an irreversible and progressive fibrosis of the lung parenchyma.
+While the acute (inflammatory) type of extrinsic allergic alveolitis may resolve without sequelae (restitutio ad integrum), idiopathic pulmonary fibrosis (IPF) is the prototypic fibrotic ILD with a progressive course, leading to irreversible and progressive fibrosis of the lung parenchyma.
 Figure 1 provides an overview of the major disease types and the proportion of progressive fibrotic ILD (PF-ILD) [2].

-Diagnostic guidelines are available for the accurate diagnosis of IPF [3] [4].
+Diagnostic guidelines are available for the accurate diagnosis of IPF [3, 4].
 In addition, it has been demonstrated multiple times that the diagnosis of IPF per se is associated with a progressive fibrotic process and high mortality in the majority of cases, without such progression necessarily being recognizable at the time of diagnosis.
 The progression of IPF manifests as a worsening of respiratory symptoms, concomitant decline in lung function, and progressive remodeling of healthy lung tissue to fibrotic scar tissue, as seen in high-resolution computed tomography (HRCT) imaging.
-These findings have led to the approval of two drugs-nintedanib and pirfenidone for the treatment of IPF because they reduce progression, as measured by a decline in forced vital capacity (FVC).
+These findings have led to the approval of two drugs - nintedanib and pirfenidone - for the treatment of IPF because they reduce progression, as measured by a decline in forced vital capacity (FVC).

 The situation is less obvious in other ILDs with a relevant inflammatory component, where a progressive fibrotic phenotype often only develops during the course of the disease.
-Observational studies demonstrated that, on average, 18%-32% of ILDs transition to a progressive fibrotic disease (PF-ILD) [5] [6] [7] [8] [9] [10].
+Observational studies demonstrated that, on average, 18-32% of ILDs transition to a PF-ILD [5-10].
 The fibrotic component of PF-ILD has pathobiological similarities with IPF and also responds favorably to antifibrotic therapy.
-This has so far been confirmed by studies and a meta-analysis for the antifibrotic drug nintedanib, which was approved for the treatment of PF-ILD on this basis [11] [12].
-Although two randomized, controlled trials and their meta-analysis show that the antifibrotic effect of pirfenidone slows disease progression, these studies were flawed due to technical problems or insufficient sample size [13] [14] [1].
-Pirfenidone is currently not approved for use in patients with PF-ILD or progressive pulmonary fibrosis (PPF), respectively.
-Specific clinical criteria were used in the respective pivotal studies to define disease progression and determine the presence of PF-ILD.
-In the studies of nintedanib, at least one of the following criteria had to be met at the time of inclusion in the study [11]:
+This has so far been confirmed by studies and a meta-analysis of the antifibrotic drug nintedanib, which was approved for the treatment of PF-ILD on this basis [11, 12].
+Although two randomized, controlled trials and their meta-analysis show that the antifibrotic effect of pirfenidone slows disease progression, these studies were flawed due to technical problems or insufficient sample size